NlightNFotis/Fotix/README.md

 fotix is a unix like clone.
 Copyright (c) 2013 Fotis Koutoulakis

 Introduction
 ============

-fotix is a unix like kernel that I made, mostly for self-education / self amusement.
+fotix is a unix like kernel that I made, mostly for self-education / self-amusement.

 Features:

 - Interrupt handling.
 - Multitasking capable
 - Some (primal) memory management
 - A (primal) scheduler

 Instructions
 ============